How I Reclaimed My Life from Chronic Pain

 Diet change was a huge step.
 It was a huge change to my life.
 I was already living my life in pain and depression.
-Why would I want to give up all the foods I enjoyed too?
+Why would I want to give up what little enjoyment I had left?

-If I gave up gluten and dairy what would be left?
-What would I eat?
-Could I really still enjoy life without those?
+If I gave up gluten and dairy, what would I eat?
+Could I really still enjoy life with such a limited diet?

 One Change Reclaimed My Life from Chronic Pain

 Somewhere along the way I decided I really had nothing else to lose.
 I was at rock bottom already.Somewhere along the way I decided I really had nothing else to lose.
-I was at rock bottom already, it was time to do something drastic to reclaim my life. #LifeReclaimed Click To Tweet
+I was at rock bottom already, it was time to do something drastic to reclaim my life. #LifeReclaimed – How I reclaimed my life from chronic illness Click To Tweet

-The worst that could happen is that I’d give up these foods and it wouldn’t work.
+What was the worst thing that could come up making the change?
+I’d give up these foods and it wouldn’t work.
 If that happened I could always start eating them again.